Chicken Invaders: Chicken Invaders Universe Chicken Invaders Universe is a spin-off game in the Chicken Invaders franchise released on 14 December 2018 in early access. The game is an MMO, in which players, as recruits fresh out of the Heroes Academy, join the ranks of the United Hero Force to fight against the fowl Henpire.

 On 14 July 2018, InterAction studios released the first teaser for the game, while on 14 August 2018, the official website for the game was created.
 As of 14 October 2022, the release date was set to be with the games' anniversary on 15 December 2022, which might come with Stable and Beta branch.

+On 20 November 2024, InterAction studios released an update for the game that introduced episodic DLC where the main games can be purchased as DLC contents to be played from within the game.
+However, the DLCs were not available for purchase yet and only supported exporting purchases of the games on Steam through a beta version of the new Episodes, or from the official website of InterAction studios.

+On 6 February 2025, Chicken Invaders Universe was delisted from the Google Play Store and Apple App Store in Vietnam following their legislation regarding online games.

+On 11 February 2025, with the release of Version 152, the option to purchase DLCs in Chicken Invaders Universe was made accessible to all players.
+Episodes 2, 3, 4 and 5 are available for purchase, while Episode 1 remains unavailable for the time being.

 Reception

 The Chicken Invaders series has been positively received.
 CNET gave the first Chicken Invaders 4 out of 5 stars, highlighting the graphics and sound but criticizing the game's lack of features, and repetitive gameplay.
 CNET also gave The Next Wave 4 out of 5 stars, again praising the graphics, but criticizing the lack of a windowed mode.
 The Next Wave was rated "mediocre" by GameSpot, criticizing the repetitive gameplay and indistinct enemy bullets.
 However, the colorful, cartoony graphics where highlighted, as were "flashes of understanding of what makes a good shooter".

 Shortly after Ultimate Omelettes release, it was included in Adrenaline Vault's "Top Casual PC Games of 2010" list.
 The reviewer described it as "the most fun arcade space shooter in a very, very long time".
 The original orchestral soundtrack was also praised as rousing, invigorating, and "simply the absolute best".

 Gamezebo gave Ultimate Omellete, a 4 out of 5 stars rating, stating that "Chicken Invaders 4 is fantastic for a first-timer to the series", but criticizing that "for veterans of the games, it will feel a little too samey.
 The action has improved somewhat over the course of the series, but it’s still really the same ideas and premise that ran through the other games.
 Hence, those who are not new to the games may feel that paying full price for this latest release is a little too much."

 Reception of the fifth game in the series, Cluck of the Dark Side has likewise been favorable.
 The game currently has "Overwhelmingly Positive" reviews on the Steam store, and was voted as "Greek Game of the Year" by Greek media and entertainment website GameWorld.gr users in its annual Game of the Year Awards 2015.